tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/直播转码（水印、混流）_intl_en.md

 ### Billing overview

-- Billing rules: the fees are calculated by multiplying the TSC transcoding duration on a day and the corresponding unit price.
+- Billing rules: Fees are calculated by multiplying the TSC transcoding duration on a day and the corresponding unit price.

 ### Billing formula